You’ve read some of the most successful blogs on the Internet and you can’t get away from one nagging idea.

 The best way to think of blogging is the newspaper analogy.
 When you subscribe to a newspaper, your subscription helps, but it’s not what keeps the newspaper afloat.
 The actual money comes from advertisers and sponsors who pay to have their ads in the paper or on the paper’s website.

 A blog provides free sample articles to your readers and gets them hooked.
 You earn money through things like affiliate marketing, freelance work for clients, creating a paid online course, or a subscription program.

 Let’s say you’re a yoga teacher and you run a yoga blog and post free yoga classes.
 This is your teaser content that builds a loyal following.
 The real income comes from your subscription service where you offer exclusive classes and extended learning opportunities to subscribers.

 Bloggers earn a wide range of incomes.
 You can earn a living while blogging, but the key to earning money is to choose your avenues and be persistent.
 You won’t see results overnight, but you will see results grow over time.

 Ready to Join the Ranks of Successful Blogs?

 Your blog can be one of the most successful blogs in your field.
 The key is knowing what you’re after and not giving up until you figure out how to do it right.

-If you need more tips, check out our blog for more useful advice, like this post on the 10 best resources for bloggers.
+If you need more tips, check out our blog for more useful advice.